 - (a) A student is not enrolled until their tuition fees are paid or suitable payment arrangements have been made.
 An inward fee authority to StudyLink is deemed to be a suitable arrangement.
-There is no provision for payment by instalments. - (b) Students must also pay the compulsory nontuition fees (refer to the Schedule to the Fees Regulations, Part 6.
+There is no provision for payment by instalments. - (b) Students must also pay the compulsory non-tuition fees (refer to the Schedule to the Fees Regulations, Part 7.
 Non-tuition fees).
-For the full policy, rebate, lifetime cap, distance students rebate form, map, Vice-Chancellor's statement and FAQs go to www.canterbury.ac.nz/enrol/fees/levv.shtml
+For more details of these fees go to www.canterbury.ac.nz/future-students/ fees-and-funding/non-tuition-fees

-3. Fee Payment methods
+3. Fee Payment Methods